fread-ink/ebook-paginator/README.md

 There are at least a few good ways to accomplish this type of pagination.

 One way is to load the HTML in an iframe, put a `column-width` CSS style on the iframe that makes the content reflow into a page the exact width of the desired page, resize the iframe to make it wide enough to fit the entire HTML document and then move the iframe element left one page width at a time to show the next page.
 This solution has the advantage that it is simple to implement and is in fact used by [Epub.js](https://github.com/futurepress/epub.js) but has the following issues.
-First, it freezes the browser tab until pagination is done and even on Chrome, which is very fast at column layout, paginating a 1000 page HTML page will take multiple seconds on slower computer.
-On WebKit column layout is slow, and laying out a 1000 page HTML page can take over a minute!
+First, it freezes the browser tab until pagination is done and even on Chrome, which is very fast at column layout, paginating a 1000 page HTML document will take multiple seconds on slower computer (and this is a realistic number of pages for some ebook chapters).
+On WebKit, column layout is slow and laying out a 1000 page HTML page can take over a minute!
 Another issue is that CSS rules relating to column layout inside the HTML may malfunction, e.g. the `break-inside:avoid-column` will act as `break-inside:avoid-page`.
 A proof of concept example of this type of implementation is in the [iframe-paginator](https://github.com/Juul/iframe-paginator/tree/iframe-paginator) branch of this repo.

 Another way is to parse the source HTML with the browser's built-in DOM parser, then walk through the nodes in order, adding them to the desired page one by one, while checking whether the node caused the page to overflow, then backtracking.
-This is much more complicated from an implementation standpoint and has the disadvantage that it is actually slower in Chrome and Firefox (at least 40% and 30% slower respectively) but it is almost six times faster in WebKit _and_ can be done asynchronously such that it doesn't freeze the browser.
+This is much more complicated from an implementation standpoint and has the disadvantage that it is actually slower in Chrome and Firefox (at least 40% and 30% slower respectively) but it is almost six times faster in WebKit and more importantly: It can be done asynchronously such that it doesn't have to paginate the entire document just to show a single page.

 There are two sub-types of this last method: One where overflow is checked using column-based layout as in the previously described method and one where overflow checked without resorting to column layout.
 The first sub-type is used by the [Paged.js](https://gitlab.pagedmedia.org/tools/pagedjs) paged media polyfill but this solution again suffers poor performance on WebKit.
-The second sub-type it employed by this library.
+The second sub-type is employed by this library.

 ## Detecting encoding